MpiPuin12/Marc-Puyol-Iniesta/Final Project/Readme.md

 # Designing the recommendor

-After designing the dataset, I used tableau to
+After designing the dataset, I used tableau to build a dashboard as dynamic as possible were the company could play with the filters an choose the characteristics of the influencer that best suit their product and, therefore, their audience.
+Imagine an italian fashion company that is thinking about launching it's new collection in Spain.
+They would then select Spain as Country, Fashion as Category,